neilberkman/twiml/README.md

 </Response>)
 ```

-Leaving the content empty for a TwiML verb, will create a XML Element that has no body:
+Leaving the content empty for a TwiML verb, will create a TwiML element that has no body:

 ```elixir
 iex> TwiML.hangup([]) |> TwiML.to_xml()